Liverpool 'ready' to bid for £45m player they tried to sign before Dominik Szoboszlai, contact has been made

 | Last updated

-Initially, it was thought that Liverpool had ended their pursuit due to the Premier League's strict homegrown rules which mean a club must register a minimum of eight homegrown players in their first team squad for the 2023/24 season.
+In addition, the Premier League's home-grown rules may have also played a part in their decision, which mean a club must register a minimum of eight homegrown players in their first team squad for the 2023/24 season.

 "I wanted to continue to progress at Nice, and progress as a player at this club.
 Honestly, it made me happy to be linked to all these clubs left, right and centre.
 It shows I’m doing the right things but as I said, I knew I wanted to stay here."